When ‘Outer Limits’ did that comedy episode with a time travel / murder mystery / love story

 “Who knows,” asks the show’s narrator.
 “Perhaps the alteration of one small event may someday bring about the end of the world.
 But that someday is a long way off, and until then there is a good life to be lived in the here and now.”

-Also, by this point, the visiting Martian decided he has enjoyed his visit to Earth.
+Also, by this point, the visiting Martian has decided that he’s enjoying his visit to Earth.
 He has especially liked trying out the cigarettes and coffee.
-So now he has decided to stay on Earth for the time being.
+So now he plans to stay on Earth for the a while.

-(Also worth mentioning: The woman of the story—who at various points shot her lover—was played by future Star Trek cast person Grace Lee Whitney.
+(Also worth mentioning: The woman of the story—who at various points of the episode shot her lover—was played by future Star Trek cast member Grace Lee Whitney.
 She went on to play Janice Rand during Star Trek’s first season, plus in three of the Star Trek movies.)

-So, turns out, the reason that “Controlled Experiment” is different from a normal Outer Limits episode is because it was actually a pilot episode of a show that never happened.
+So, turns out, the main reason that “Controlled Experiment” is different from a normal Outer Limits episode is because it was actually the pilot episode of a different TV show that never happened.

 I wish so much I knew what the Martian agents would have done next.